 In most circumstances, you'll learn you have gestational diabetes as the result of routine screening during your pregnancy.
 If your blood sugar tests high, you'll likely be asked to come in for an appointment promptly.
 You'll also have more-frequent regular prenatal appointments to monitor the course of your pregnancy.

 Here's some information to help you get ready for your appointment and know what to expect from your doctor.

 What you can do

-- Be aware of any pre-appointment restrictions.
-When you make your appointment, ask if you need to fast for blood work or if there's anything else you need to do to prepare for diagnostic tests.
+- Be aware of pre-appointment restrictions.
+When you make your appointment, ask if you need to fast for blood work or do anything else to prepare for diagnostic tests.

-- Make a list of all medications, including over-the-counter drugs and vitamins or supplements, that you're taking.
+- Make a list of all medications, including over-the-counter drugs and vitamins or supplements you're taking.

 Questions to ask your doctor